jeff1evesque/cis_benchmark/README.md

 If the yaml key exists, by the name of the nodes certificate (delimited by underscores), then the corresponding cis rules will take precedence.
-Otherwise, if the `cis_benchmark`, or the `trusty64` yaml key exists, it will load respectively.
+Otherwise, if the `cis_benchmark`, or the `trusty64` yaml key exists, it will load the respective rules.

 The following is the [Ubuntu 14.04](http://releases.ubuntu.com/14.04/) implementation: